The Luckiest Lady in London

 The final part is how Felix screws everything up, and how he tries to make things up to Louisa.

 Positives: I love that they are both interested in astronomy.
-That fact allowed me to believe that Felix would actually take a change on marriage with Louisa.
+That fact allowed me to believe that Felix would actually take a chance on marriage with Louisa.
 Louisa is marvelous.
 She is honest about everything she needs and wants.

 Which makes Felix’s dishonesty that much harder to deal with and accept.